kylewong94/TCP_IP/README.md

 **struct addrinfo**

-Summary: This struct prepares the socket for continuous use [Man page for "struct addrinfo"](http://man7.org/linux/man-pages/man7/ip.7.html)
+This struct prepares the socket for continuous use

+[Man page for "struct addrinfo"](http://man7.org/linux/man-pages/man7/ip.7.html)

 ```c++